UFT Mobile Architecture

 UFT Mobile is a standalone server that provides mobile device access to different test applications.
 UFT Mobile supports a distributed architecture where different test clients can all interact with the same UFT Mobile server instance.

-In the diagram below, you can see the individual components of UFT Mobile and the relationship between them.
+The individual components of UFT Mobile and the relationship between them are represented in the following diagram:

 The UFT Mobile environment consists of the following components: